dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Manifest JSON

-When manifest support is enabled, each applet has an `input_manifest___` input field of type `hash`, which means that it accepts a JSON document as a string or as a `.json` file.
-For example, given the following workflow:
+When manifest support is enabled, each applet has an `input_manifest___` input field of type `hash`, which means that it For example, given the following workflow:

 ```wdl
 version 1.1